esbran/Mission-Critical-DB/README.md

 Cosmos DB is schema-less and index all your data regardless of the data model.
 This is the Range-index.

 You can define custom indexing policies for your containers.
 This allows you to improve query performance and consistency.
 Index policies are defined as the example below with including and excluding paths.
 You can also specify document attributes, data types and ordering sequence.
+When you change your indexing policy the new index build operation utilizes your unused RUs without effecting your existing workload.

 ```csharp
 IndexingPolicy indexingPolicy = new IndexingPolicy